aahill/cognitive-services-python-sdk-samples/README.md

 # Cognitive Services Python SDK Samples

-These samples will show you how to get up and running using the Python SDKs for various Cognitive Services services.
-They'll cover a few rudimentary use cases and hopefully express best practices for interacting with the data from these APIs.
+These samples will show you how to get up and running using the Python SDKs for several Azure Cognitive Services.
+They demonstrate some of the services' features, and how to interact with the data from them.

-## Features
+## Featured services

 This project framework provides examples for the following services: